joelagnel/joelfernandes.org/_posts/2026-08-04-cross-entropy-gradient-shortcut.md

 ## Wrapping up

 Parts [1]({% post_url 2026-07-30-broadcast-subtraction-gradient %}) through
-[4]({% post_url 2026-07-31-sum-broadcast-duality-gradient %}) each took one operation and
+[4]({% post_url 2026-07-31-sum-broadcast-duality-gradient %}) each took one operation and asked
-asked where its inputs showed up in the forward pass.
+where its inputs showed up in the forward pass.
 Same question here, applied to the loss itself rather than to a single op.

 The shortcut exists for two reasons:

-- **The loss only touches one column per row.** Out of 864 numbers, the loss expression reads
-  32. That keeps the expression you have to differentiate small.
+- **The loss only touches one column per row.** Out of 864 numbers, the loss expression reads only 32 of them.
+That keeps the expression you have to differentiate small.
-- **Freezing 26 of the 27 logits turns matrix calculus into ordinary calculus.** The `K` substitution is not an approximation.
+- **Freezing 26 of the 27 logits turns matrix calculus into ordinary calculus.** The $k$ substitution is not an approximation.
 Those other logits genuinely are constants with respect to the one you are differentiating, and naming them collectively is what reduces the problem to something you can do on paper.

+And the result reads the way it does because $p - 1$ is negative and $p$ is positive.
+Descent moves against the gradient, so those two signs are the instruction "raise the correct one, lower the rest," with a magnitude that is exactly how much probability ended up in the wrong place.

 It is also why frameworks ship cross-entropy as a single fused operation rather than composing it out of a softmax, an index and a log.
 The fused version has a much shorter backward pass, and this derivation is where that shortness comes from.